zyrahjane/FEND-Tournament_Results/README.md

 # FEND-Tournament_Results
-Udacity Nanodegree, Full Stack Project
+Udacity Nanodegree Full Stack Project

+## Objective
+Built a PostgreSQL relational database scheme to store the results of a game tournament.
+Also provided a number of queries to efficiently report the results of the tournament and determine the winner.

+## Installation
-To run Vagrant Virtual Machine will need to be insalled.
+To run the Vagrant Virtual Machine will need to be insalled.

-The following are key files:
-tournament.sql  - this file is used to set up your database schema (the table representation of your data structure). tournament.py - this file is used to provide access to your database via a library of functions which can add, delete or query data in your database to another python program (a client program).
-Remember that when you define a function, it does not execute, it simply means the function is defined to run a specific set of instructions when called. tournament_test.py - this is a client program which will use your functions written in the tournament.py module.

-In correct directory run the following:

-$vagrant ssh

-$psql

----to create a database
+## Run
+To run use the following command lines in project's directory:
+1. `$ vagrant ssh`
+2. `$ psql`

-vagrant=> create database tournament;
+3. Create a database `# create database tournament`

----connect to database
+4. Connect to database `# \c tournament`

-\c tournament

----to inialise schemas

-tournament=> \i tournament.sql

----to quit psql

-\q

----to run test

-python tournament_test.py
+5. Inialise schemas `# \i tournament.sql`
+6. Quit psql `# \q`
+7. Run Project `$ python tournament_test.py`